mervebetulyalcin/Attendence-System-with-Face-Recognation/README.md

 # Python
-This is my ongoing theses.
+This is my ongoing thesis.